vippsas/vipps-check-in-api/vipps-check-in-api-how-it-works.md

 Use this API to open a waiting screen on the endusers phone.
 The waiting screen can be used to enroll customers into your customer loyalty program, if your system also supports vipps login.

 ### Before you start
 As this is an early access API, we need to enroll your sales unit.
-To enroll we need you to provide both a sub title in norwegian and english.
-The sub title will be shown under the title on the waiting screen.
+To enroll we need you to provide both a subtitle in norwegian and english.
+The subtitle will be shown under the title on the waiting screen.
 This is to tailor the waiting screen for your customers, so they can read about the benefits or cool features of your loyalty program.
 Please contact either your vipps sales representative, partner or send an email to our integration team as described [here](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact#what-to-include-in-the-email).

 ### The request headers